demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 > repeat 2 forge moveUp web -n src/FsTweet.Web/Tweet.fs
 ```

-As we did for [making illegal states unrepresentable]({{< relref "user-signup-validation.md#making-the-illegal-states-unrepresentable">}}) in user signup, let's create a new type `Post`, a domain side representation of a Tweet.
+As we did for [making illegal states unrepresentable]({{< relref "user-signup-validation.md#making-the-illegal-states-unrepresentable">}}) in user signup, let's create a new type `Post`, a domain model of the tweet post.

 ```fsharp
 // FsTweet.Web/Tweet.fs